masakinihirota/vns-masakinihirota/.github/supabase/nextjs-supabase-auth.md

   )

   // Do not run code between createServerClient and
-  // supabase.auth.getUser().
+  // supabase.auth.getClaims().
 A simple mistake could make it very hard to debug
   // issues with users being randomly logged out.

-  // IMPORTANT: DO NOT REMOVE auth.getUser()
+  // IMPORTANT: DO NOT REMOVE auth.getClaims()

   const {
     data: { user },
-  } = await supabase.auth.getUser()
+  } = await supabase.auth.getClaims()

   if (
     !user &&